Skip to main content

 Prevention duty

-When a person is eligible and at risk of homelessness within 56 days councils are required to provide advice and assistance to prevent such a person from becoming homeless within that that period.
+If a person is eligible and at risk of homelessness within 56 days, the council must provide advice and take reasonable steps to help prevent them from becoming homeless during that period.

 Relief duty